SymfonyCasts/vue/sfcasts/ep2/ajax-delay-rendering.md

-# Ajax Delay Rendering
+# AJAX & Delayed Rendering

-Coming soon...

-Okay, let's start grading our product page in the funnel.
-We have the product ID, but not the product data.
-We'll need an Ajax call to get that in `services/products-services.js` This is where we've been centralizing our Ajax logic for products.
+Let's start build the product page.
+In the component, we have the `productId`, but not the product *data*.
+We'll need an Ajax call to get that.

+## AJAX call for Product Data

-Let's add a new method to fetch just one product.
-We'll say export function `fetchOneProduct()` within `iri` argument.
-And the cool thing about those IRAs is they are strings, so they are URL.
-So we can say return `axios.get()` in, literally pass it.
+In `services/products-services.js`, this is where we've been centralizing our AJAX logic for products.
+Let's add a new method to fetch just *one* product:
+`export function fetchOneProduct()` with an `iri` argument.

+My favorite part about those IRI strings is that they are *also* URLs.
+So we can say return `axios.get()` and literally pass it `iri`.
-The `iri`.

 Pretty awesome.
-And we can even add some documentation on this to be extra cool.
-This is going to be a string.
-This will return a promise, uh, which will resolve to an axial response.
-You can keep that if you want.
-Um, I'll just say that it's going to return a promise.
-I'll say gets a product from the API, according to the IRI.
-Cool.
+We can even add documentation above this function to be extra
+cool: the argument will be a string and this will return a `Promise`... that will resolve to an `AxiosResponse`, which you can keep for some extra auto-complete if you want.
+And a description and... nice!

-Over in `product-show.vue`, we're definitely going to need a product data to store the object that we're going to get back to the Ajax call.
-So let's start there.
-I'll add a `data` key inside.
-We're going to return `product` and we're going to initialize it to `null`.
-Now to make the ajax call, we're going to want to do that as early as possible.
+Over in `product-show.vue`, we're definitely going to need a piece of data to store the object that we're going to get back from the AJAX call.
+Start there: add a `data()` function and return an object with a `product` key initialized to `null`.
+Oh, but...
+ESLint wants me to move `data` *after* `props` - that's just a coding standards thing.
-So what right when this component is instantiated.
-Oh, and you know what?
-ESPN is mad here because data should be after props, not for functionality, just as a coding standard.
-Anyways, after this, let's add a `created()` function.
-Okay.

-And inside of here, uh, what I'm actually gonna do is also add a `loading` data to `false`, or kind of keep track of whether or not we're loading.
-Actually let's default that to `true` because we will be loading at first and then down here, just to be a little bit extra safe.
-I'll wrap this in a try catch block inside the tri we'll say `this.products` equals, and we can use that new `fetchOneProduct()`.
-So I'll say fetch one product hit tab.
-And when I did that, it added the import for me up here, as soon as we'll say fetch product, and we will pass that `this.productId` now we're really going to do is actually a weight that, so I'm going to say `await` on that so we can wait for it.
-And of course, when we use a weight, it means that we needed to make the function `async`

-And really, if you look at whatever eight, what our API end point and really because what fetch one product returns is actually the response object from Axios.
-We need to fetch the `data` key off of that.
-So I'll add `.data` on the end of it.

-Cool.
+For the AJAX call, we want to make it as *early* as possible.
+Do that by adding a `created()` function.
+Let's think... we're also going to want to know if when the AJAX call is still loading.
+So let's add a `loading` data set to `true`.

+Back in `created()`, I'm going to wrap the AJAX call in a try block *just* to get some rudimentary error handling.
+Say `this.products` equals and use that new `fetchOneProduct()` function.
+Hit tab to auto-complete that so PhpStorm adds the `import` for us.

+Pass the function `this.productId`.
+Oh, but what we *really* want to do is *wait* for this: add `await` and then, of course, the function now needs to be `async`.
+Then, because `fetchOneProduct()` resolve to an AxiosResponse, the product will live on a `data` key - grab that.

-Now, inside the try, I'm not going to do a catch.
-Exactly.
-I'm just going to put a `finally` on it and say `this.loading = false;`.
-So if we thought that this endpoint might fail, for some reason, we could actually do a try-catch and maybe set some error, error message and display that.
-But at least in this case, if it fails, it's going to set our loading to false.
+Cool!
+Finish this by adding `finally` with `this.loading = false`.

+If I thought that this endpoint might fail for some legitimate reason, I'd add a `catch` and set an error on a piece of data to display it.
+But this at least sets the loading to false if something unexpected happens.

-The on top, let's use one of the properties from that product object.
-Now, as a reminder, our API has a full page of documentation at `localhost/api`, where you can actually see what all of the different, uh, things are that you're gonna get back from these end points.
-So for example, you can see all the different properties that we're expecting to get back from our products.
-End point.
-So in this case, there's a name key.
-So over here, I'm going to actually add an `<h1>` tag and we'll say curly, curly `product.name`, all right.
-So easy enough, we make an ajax call.
-We set it on a product data.
-We even have any loading data.
-We're not using that yet, but we will in a second.
-So when we move over, we have an air, okay.
-Let's just try to refresh that these same air cannot read property name of no coming from product show.
+## Using v-if for Truly Conditional Rendering

+Ok!
+Up on the template, let's start rendering some data!
+As a reminder, our API has a *full* page of documentation at `http://localhost:8000/api`.
+Fancy!
+Here, you can see what all of the different endpoints will return.
+For example, this shows all the different fields that we expect to get back for a product, like `name`!

+Back in the component, add an `<h1>` tag and with `{{ product.name }}`.

+So... easy enough!
+We make an AJAX call and set it on a `product` data.
+We also have a `loading` data, which we'll use in a second.

+But when we check this in the browser...error!
+If we refresh... bah!
+It's still there.
+Go away!
+It says:

+> Cannot read property name of null

+And it's coming from `ProductShow`.
+I'm pretty sure the problem is right here in the template and... it makes sense!
+When the template *first* renders, the `product` is `null`.
+Hencem error!

-So you can pretty easily assume that that is coming from right here.
-Now, this is a very common thing in view, what's happening is that the template renders product, that name immediately book product is no. When we first render the component, one way to avoid this is to initialize your product to an object with a `name`, key, something like this.
-But I prefer to do a different solution because that looks kind of hacky to me.
+One way to avoid this is to initialize your `product` to an object with a `name` key, something like this.
+But I prefer a different solution... because this looks kinda hacky to me.

-Simply don't run to the product until it's loaded.
-And this is really easy to do up here.
-I'm going to wrap our `<h1>` in another `<div>`, and I'm doing that simply because we're eventually going to have more product stuff here that we're going to want to render conditionally.
-And on that diff, I'm going to say `v-if="product"` Now the `v-if` is
+Instead, simply don't render the product until it's loaded.
+Doing this is easy.
+Up in the template, wrap the `<h1>` in another `<div>`, which I'm doing because there will soon be even *more* product stuff that I want to render conditionally.
+On that `div`, add `v-if="product"`.

-Important here.
-If we use the `v-show`, it would still try to execute the code inside.
-It would just be hidden with `v-if`.
-The code inside here is not executed at all.
-So to move over now and refresh
+The `v-if` is important.
+If we used `v-show`, it would *still* try to execute the code inside... it would just be hidden.
+With `v-if`, the code inside is not executed at *all*.

-Wow, it's actually empty.
-Let's check our view dev tools here, go down on the products, go on a product show and okay.
-You consider that the product data is actually null

-And that's because of the error that you decide to make a second ago, which is down here and it should be `this.product` equals that it's now I don't even need to refresh.
-We can instantly see it.
-And the point now is when we refresh you, don't see an air.
-If somebody doesn't render that until the product is actually done, uh, loading from Ajax.

-So that's much better.
-Well, but we are missing one thing and that's kind of loading animation.
-You can see this is empty for just a second, which is not ideal.
-So that's simple enough over inside of here.
-We'll import `Loading` from, and we'll use the loading component that we created in the last tutorial, which is awesome.
-We're able to reuse this everywhere for a consistent loading feel down here.
-We'll add the normal `components`, key loading inside, and then up here, okay.
+So when we over over now and refresh... it's empty!
+And no error?
+Let me check the Dev tools: find `ProductShow` and... yea - the `product` data is *still* `null`.

+That's because of a typo that you probably saw me make a minute ago.
+Down in `created, `it should be `this.product` equals.

+Now...
+I don't even need to refresh: we instantly see the name.
+Well, *nearly*
+instantly: when we refresh, it *waits* until the `product` data is available, and *then* loads.

+## Loading Animation

+Before we keep going, since the page *is* empty for a moment, let's adds a loading animation.
+Simple enough!
+Back in the component, import `Loading` from `@/components/loading`, add a `components` key - `Loading` - then up in the template say `<loading>` with a `v-if="loading"`!

-We can say `<loading>` with a `v-if="loading"`.
-Now there's two things about that.
-We might not even really even need a loading data in here because either the product is no, if we're loading or it's not, no, it's not in all of them.
-We're downloading, but that's fine.
-The second thing is notice I'm using `v-if` until now.
-I've always been using `v-show` with our loading animation.
-And actually it doesn't really matter much.
+Two things about this.
+One: we might not even need a `loading` data for this component because either the product is `null` - which means we're loading - or it's not... which means loading is done.
+But that's fine.

+Two, I'm using `v-if` on the `<loading>` component.
+Until now, I've always used `v-show` to hide and show the loading animation.
+Why the change?
+Well... it doesn't really matter.
+If a loading animation will be shown and hidden multiple times, I would *definitely* choose `v-show` because that's faster at hiding and showing.
-If this loading animation we're going to show and hide the multiple times.
-I definitely choose `v-show` so that because that's a faster and hiding and showing, but since it will only load once and then disappear forever, `v-if` allows the components be completely destroyed once it's hidden, but really these are micro optimizations.
+But since it will only load once... and then disappear forever, `v-if` allows the components be completely destroyed.
+But really, these are micro optimizations.

-Anyways, when we move over now and refresh, there we go.
-We see the loading animation.
-Once it's done loading and conditional loads title, except this title actually looks a little bit different than our categories page.
-See, it's kind of a smaller font over here.
-And the reason for that is if you look at the catalog components, it uses a title component.
-Yeah.
-We actually centralized our title into its own component in the last tutorial, but in product show, we're not actually using that yet.
-So next let's do that.
+Anyways, when we move over now and refresh... there we go!
+We see the loading animation and *then* the product name.

+Hmm, except this `h1` looks a bit different than our products list page.
+See: it's kind of a smaller font over here.
+The reason is that - if you look at the `catalog` component - it uses a `title` component.
+Yeah, we centralized our title into its own component in the last tutorial so that all titles have the same "look"... but in `product-show`, we're not using that yet!
+Let's fix that next, which will expose a problem the title component.
-Okay.